trello-talk/tacobot.app/docs/guide/other/faq/README.md

       -
         - What is Tali for?
         - Tali is the renamed instance of the old Trello#5300 application.
 It has been repurposed into a secondary instance of Taco.
+      -
+        - Why did it say it couldn't find the card when I autocompleted it?
+        - This boils down to a random Discord bug that enters the <b>name</b> of the option rather than the hidden <b>value</b>.
+Taco will warn you of this, and you can try again later.
 ---

 # Frequently Asked Questions